watson-developer-cloud/personality-insights-nodejs/README.md

 2. Click [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/watson-developer-cloud/personality-insights-nodejs) ![Bluemix Deployments](https://deployment-tracker.mybluemix.net/stats/063c9ea15ab22e31930d4c91909186d9/badge.svg)

+3. LOG IN using your Bluemix Account and then click DEPLOY to deploy the app and create a private DevOps Services project for you.

-3. Click the EDIT CODE button
+5. Click the EDIT CODE button to setup your workspace

 4. **Optional:** See [Setting Up Twitter Application](#SettingUpTwitterApplication) section to enable live twitter crawling.

-5. Click the white folder icon to exit the editor
+5. Click the GIT icon in the left column navigation toolbar to commit your changes.

 6. Click the BUILD & DEPLOY button to deploy your app to Bluemix